odoe/agsnode-dev/README.md

 and white lists, but happy so far.

 ### Widgets
-Included widgets are "legend" and "basemap" that you can add top the widgets array in the config.json file.
-These have not been fully tested in this environment.
-I have been having some issues with the "legend" widget with the latest AGS JS API update using Dojo 1.8.
+Included is a "legend" that you can add to the widgets array in the config.json file.
+The "legend" widget demonstrates how to make a widget work in the widget factory style.
+This means you can add non-Dojo widgets.